|Multi Request||Ongoing data feed of incident reports|

 To Whom It May Concern:

-Documents in the form of data feeds of police incident reports.
+Documents in the form of data feeds of law enforcement incident reports.
 We request that they be transmitted to us:

 - Including the following fields: area, date, time, incident type, location, city, narrative, latitude/longitude, case number, incident number (if different from case number), beat/sector, district/precinct, zip code.